 When I began looking at colleges, possibly the most helpful piece of advice I received was to ask myself questions.
 “Why am I going to college?
 What kind of relationships do I want to build there?
 How do I want to grow?”
 These types of questions are massively useful when navigating this process.
 That isn’t to say that you will have a solid answer to every question, but not knowing is just as revealing as an answer.
 That is also not to say that your answers won’t change with time, I would be surprised if they did not evolve.
 Rather, asking yourself questions provides you with a unique perspective when analyzing the various aspects of colleges.
 For instance, asking yourself “What gives me energy?” may open a conversation about the balance between work and social life, or maybe it sparks a realization that school spirit is more valuable than you thought it initially was, or maybe it shows you that finding what gives you energy is part of the reason you are attending college.

 There is no ‘right way’ to look at colleges; it is an especially personal experience.
 Yet, I argue that there is a shared goal: to find the school that best fits you and your needs.
-With that said, over the next couple of weeks I plan to write more about this process, my experience with it, and my advice on how to tackle it during this exceptional time.

 Jacob Connell has recently finished his sophomore year at George Washington University—from the safety of his home in Shaker Heights, Ohio.